Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/rest/README.md

 - fixes issues with uglified JSONP client in IE 8

 0.9.2
-- allow strings to represent request objects, the string value is treated as the path property
+- allow strings to represent request objects, the string deviceId is treated as the path property
 - parsing 'Link' response headers in hateoas interceptor (rfc5988)

 0.9.1